tanboonjoon/main/docs/DeveloperGuide.md

 **MSS:**

-1. User enters the search command along with a search term into the CLI.
+1. User enters the find command along with a search term into the CLI.
 2. The system will display the searched result.

 Use case ends.